"Paterno" movie a polarizing story with unanswered questions - Philly

 The HBO movie directed by Barry Levinson debuts Saturday and stars Oscar winner Al Pacino as Joe Paterno, the Penn State coach whose career ended in scandal.

-The charges against Sandusky, who is serving a 30-year prison sentence for sexually assaulting boys, led to questions about what Paterno knew about Sandusky.
+The charges against Sandusky, who is serving a 30- to 60-year prison sentence for sexual abuse of 10 boys, led to questions about what Paterno knew about Sandusky.

 "You're dealing with certain issues that are never going to be totally explained," Levinson told the AP recently.